On Wed, Oct 3, 2012 at 6:55 PM, John D Morgan II <jdmorgan@udel.edu>

 with the equivalent of a `pink sheet'.
 This would provide an opportunity

-for the teacher to inform the student about what (s)he had missed during
+for the teacher to inform the student about what (s)he

 the first week of the semester, and urge that (s)he get caught up ASAP.